Menu

 Production validation and orchestration

-Use snipara-orchestrator only if you need proof-based validation and production drift detection.
-It is an advanced package, not the default install path.
+Use snipara-orchestrator only if you need proof-based validation and production drift detection, or if you are intentionally coordinating hierarchical tasks across agents.
+It is an advanced package, not the default install path, and it is not bundled into npx create-snipara --profile full-stack.

 Companion vs orchestrator

 Do not merge snipara-companion and snipara-orchestrator.
-They solve different problems: companion is a local helper CLI for hook-oriented workflows, while orchestrator is an advanced Python package for production validation and orchestration.
+They solve different problems: companion is a local helper CLI for hook-oriented workflows, while orchestrator is an advanced Python package for production validation, htasks, and orchestration.

 OpenClaw